What is InCHIP

-InCHIP organizes many opportunities to learn about and discuss the latest findings in health and health behavior research with researchers from across the UConn community, and provides support for building successful research portfolios.
+InCHIP organizes many opportunities for UConn faculty to learn about and discuss the latest findings in health and health behavior research with researchers from across the UConn community, and provides support for building successful research portfolios.

-InCHIP hosts five Research Interest Groups (RIGs) in obesity, cancer, digital health, interprofessional healthcare, HIV/AIDS,aging,mind-body health,and gun violence prevention as well as the Collaboratory on School and Child Health (CSCH).
+InCHIP hosts five Research Interest Groups (RIGs) in obesity, cancer, digital health, interprofessional healthcare, and HIV/AIDS, as well as the Collaboratory on School and Child Health (CSCH).
 These six groups provide a forum for researchers from across UConn and the community to identify research priorities in each health area and develop cross-disciplinary grant proposals and research projects to address those priorities.

-The InCHIP’s Research Development Specialist can conduct targeted funding searches across all federal agencies and national foundations.
+The InCHIP Boundary Spanners can conduct targeted funding searches across all federal agencies and national foundations.
 Additionally, new funding opportunities are regularly posted on the InCHIP website via the External Funding Opportunities Database and are searchable by health domain.